alessiosac/mininet-edge/README.md

     h1 ping www.google.com

-Please be careful as in this solution the IP address of the hosts is assigned by DHCP, thus this can break the controller behaviour.
+Please be careful as in this solution the IP address of the hosts is assigned by DHCP, thus this can break the controller behavior.